Meet The Team

 Ilona Kaiser has been an authorized signatory at Berlin Economics since 2019.
-She is responsible for the financial accounting and human resource management.
+She is responsible for the financial accounting and human resource management since 2011.

 After studying economics at the University of Potsdam, she worked as an accountant and tax consultant for small and medium sized companies.

 Jörg Radeke advises mainly on trade and energy efficiency issues.
 He also coordinates the German Economic Team in Moldova.